 HXC, being relatively new and less regulated, has a narrower range of products compared to THC.
 However, as its popularity grows, so does the variety of HXC-containing products.
 These often include:

-• Vapes: Cartridges containing HXC oil are popular due to their convenience and discreetness.
+- Vapes: Cartridges containing HXC oil are popular for convenience and discreetness.

 A New Era for Cannabis